fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/00_static.md

     - global objects
     - objects declared with `static`
     - objects declared with `extern`
-- **thread storage duration** - smilarly to static, but with the difference that object is created when thread launches and destroyed when thread ends.
+- **thread storage duration** - similarly to static, but with the difference that object is created when thread launches and destroyed when thread ends.
 Each thread will have own object.
 This applies to:
     - objects declared with `thread_local`
 - **dynamic storage duration** - object is allocated (created) and deallocated (destroyed) per request in code.
 The core topic of this chapter.